nathanasiou/weather-ML/README.md

 # Your New Favorite Weather Channel

-This model will potentially predict precipitation from temperature, temperature uncertainty, and location
+This model will potentially forecast weather in Madison, WI.